nrd10/ProgramofStudyWebApp/README.md

 function-based views are repeated for Advisor and DGS accounts.
 For example, the Advisor accounts have access to a view (ListView) that allows them to see all submitted program of study forms for students who they advise.

-# Search
-The meng, ms, and phd application each make use of Django's filters API to allow DGS and administrator accounts to easily find program of study forms for each type of student.

 # General Setup: Form Validation
 Each Program of Study form was validated to abide by the following constraints:
 1. Courses could **not be counted more than one time** in any Program of Study form